 Both windows will be open a crack to ensure the room is ventilated with cross flow.
 We will discuss opening the windows more fully and if we open the windows widely, this means that as people move past the windows, they may overhear parts of our conversation.

 We will also discuss continuing to wear our masks at the start of the session.
 Mask wearing is no longer required by law and it has previously been the case that Government guidance permits taking off face masks where facial expressions are used to communicate.
 If you choose to wear a mask during our session, lack of visibility of your face may make it more difficult to communicate.

 Tissues are to be used when coughing or sneezing and placed in the foot bin before washing hands.
 Whilst toilets are still available for use during your visit, you are requested to clean surfaces before and after use.
-Paper towels and hand dryers are provided.

-v9 | Both windows will be open a crack to ensure the room is ventilated with cross flow.
-We will discuss opening the windows more fully and if we open the windows widely, this means that as people move past the windows, they may overhear parts of our conversation.

-We will also discuss continuing to wear our masks at the start of the session.
-Mask wearing is no longer required by law and it has previously been the case that Government guidance permits taking off face masks where facial expressions are used to communicate.
-If you choose to wear a mask during our session, lack of visibility of your face may make it more difficult to communicate.

-Tissues are to be used when coughing or sneezing and placed in the foot bin before washing hands.
-Whilst toilets are still available for use during your visit, you are requested to clean surfaces before and after use.
 Paper towels and a hand dryer are provided.